kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/physical-environment.md

 However, according to this article by UCAS, here are a number of factors to consider when choosing a place of study:

 - **Comfort:** Your comfort level in the space you choose to study will determine how well and how long you are able to study.
 Inconvenient study surroundings can lead to discomfort and distraction.
 If your study furniture is damaged or uncomfortable, it can stress your body, making you to lose focus.
-You should therefor ensure that regardless of where you choose to study, you feel comfortable for studying.
+You should therefor ensure that regardless of where you choose to study, you feel comfortable when studying.
 - **Lighting:** Lighting has been shown to affect one’s ability to concentrate and to study effectively.
-Too bright or too dark lighting can affect the eyes and impact your ability to study effectively.
+Too bright or too dark lighting can affect how well your eyes can focus, as well as how quickly they become tired.
 - **Colour:** Colour has long been known to impact mood.
-Certain colours can inspire energy while others colours can demotivate you and make you lose energy,
+Certain colours can inspire energy while others can demotivate you and make you lose energy,
 - **Noise:** Clearly, noise is a form of distraction and can hinder you from concentrating on what you are studying.
-Some people, though might prefer some type of sound or music when they are studying.
-Too much noise however can cause a strain and be quite a distraction when studying.
+However, some people might prefer some type of sound or music when they are studying.
+But it is important to remember that too much noise can cause a strain and be quite a distraction when studying.
 - **Clutter:** If your space is disorganized, it can affect the quality of your study and learning.
 A disorganized space makes it hard for you to find things easily and can also cause stress and anxiety which negatively impact your learning.

 <aside>